PdxCodeGuild/Programming102/practice/unit_4/exercise_2.md

     Calculate the amount the incoming_damage will be reduced based on the character's 'defense' stat.

-    Return the 'reduced_damage'
+    Return the amount the incoming_damage will be reduced in a variable called 'damage_reduction'

+    0 - 4 = 10%, 5 - 7 = 33%, 8 - 10 = 66%
     '''

-    # ... your code here ...
+    # return the reduction amount, rounded to the nearest integer

-    return reduced_damage
+    return round(damage_reduction)
 ```

 <br>